 I am the nourishing state of fullness

 You belong to me, and I am yours.

 and bathe in luminous truth.

 At this point, we handed the ceremony book to Libby, I untied the magnificent cape and let it fall to the ground, and James and I took hands, turned away from our loved ones to face the sea, and began to slowly, carefully, pick our way across the rocks.
 As we did so, there was apparently much suspense among our guests, who were unaware of our intentions.
-If you were there, we'd be grateful and delighted to hear your experience of this in the comments!
+If you were there, we'd be delighted to hear your experience of this in the comments!